hela86/hela86.github.io/_pages/about.md

 ---

 I work at the intersection of AI security, governance, and risk.
-My focus is the practical layer most organizations struggle with: turning AI frameworks — NIST AI RMF, ISO/IEC 42001, OWASP LLM Top 10, and the EU AI Act — into policies, assessments, and controls that teams can actually use.
+My Focus is the practical layer most organizations struggle with: turning AI frameworks — NIST AI RMF, ISO/IEC 42001, OWASP LLM Top 10, and the EU AI Act — into policies, assessments, and controls that teams can actually use.